jidn/python-Makefile/README.md

 ```

 ### check
-Check for code and tests for using flake8 and for proper docstring
+Static code analysis using flake8, ignoring the virtual environment and test directory.

 ### test
 Run all the tests in TESTDIR.
 By default, I am using pytest, but you can fix this by changing TEST_RUNNER.